JamiesonLabUTSW/llms-in-action-2025-share/08-ToolUse/exercise.md

 * Your responses should be factually correct and rely on the appropriate calculator.
 * Your response should include the calculator used and the result.
 * Ensure that the response is clear and easy to understand.
-* Do not interpolate between the calculator and the result.
+* Do not add text between the calculator output and the final result sentence.
 * If you do not have all of the necessary information, you should immediately request missing elements from the user.

 ## Response Format